DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 sidebar_label: Topup Supernodes
 ---

-## How the community may propose to transfer DHX tokens from the DHX DAO Unlocked Reserves (Treasury) to a Multisig Proxy account for subsequent transfer to topup a Supernode
+## How community may propose to transfer DHX tokens from Treasury to a Multisig Proxy account for transfer to topup a Supernode

 ### Step 1: Check the DataHighway runtime parameters are reasonable values and modify them if necessary